-- While sitting in the operator's seat, engage the parking brake and make sure the PTO switch is disengaged and the motion control handles are locked in the NEUTRAL position. - NOTE: A warm engine may not require choking. - Set the engine throttle control to FAST throttle position.
-Then fully close the choke by pulling the knob OUT fully. - Insert the key into the ignition switch and turn it to START. - 4.
+- 1. While sitting in the operator's seat, engage the parking brake by pulling the parking brake lever back, make sure the PTO switch is disengaged (pressed down fully) and the motion control handles are locked in the NEUTRAL position. - 2.
+NOTE: A warm engine may not require choking.

+Set the engine throttle control to FULL throttle position.
+Then fully close the choke by pulling the knob OUT fully.

+- 3. Insert the key into the ignition switch and turn it to START. - 4.
 After the engine starts, gradually open the choke (push knob down fully).
+Reduce to half throttle speed and allow to warm up.